This is a guide on how to create a beautiful floral chest of drawers using a transfer. It’s all about the piece, the prep, and sometimes problems.

 If there is transfer left on the plastic just place it back and rub over it some more.
 Believe it or not, this whole transfer took about six hours to apply!

 This close up is of the transfer part-way through being applied.
 The top left of the purple wing is a lighter colour which shows that it has transferred.

 I learn from every piece I make.
-Whether it’s a mistake or way to do something better.
-I think it’s important to show that mistakes happen and as long as you learn from it, it’s ok.
+Whether it’s a mistake or a way to do something better.
+I think it’s important to show that mistakes happen and as long as you learn from them, it’s ok.

 Can you spot the mistake here?